Advantage Testing GMAT Q&A

 What is the GMAT?

-The GMAT (Graduate Management Admission Test) is a standardized entrance exam used for admission to graduate business schools conferring the degree of an MBA (a few law schools now also accept the GMAT in lieu of the LSAT).
+The GMAT (Graduate Management Admission Test) is a standardized entrance exam used for admission to graduate business schools conferring the degree of an MBA (some law schools now also accept the GMAT in lieu of the LSAT).
 You can take the GMAT on computers at test centers as well as the GMAT Online remotely proctored at home.
 The GMAT consists of the following sections:

 Get the latest Q&A's in your inbox